 Jesus also, that he might sanctify the people with his own blood, suffered outside the gate.
 Therefore, let us go forth to him outside the camp, bearing his reproach.
 For we have no continuing city here, but we seek one to come.

-4. But Jehovah hurled a great wind upon the sea, and there was a great tempest in the sea so that the ship was about to be broken apart.
+4. But Jehovah hurled a great wind upon the sea, and there was a great tempest in the sea so that the ship was on the verge of being broken up.

-6. Then the captain of the sailors came to him and said to him, “What are you doing, you sleeper?
-Get up!
+6. Then the captain came to him and said to him, “What are you doing, you sleeper‽ Get up!
 Call on your god!
 Maybe that god will think on us so we won’t die!”

-7. And they said, each to his shipmate, “Come on, let’s cast lots and find out who caused this evil to come upon us.”
-Then they cast lots, and the lot fell on Jonah.
+7. And they said, each to his shipmate, “Come on, let us cast lots and find out on whose account this evil is upon us.”
+So they cast lots, and the lot fell on Jonah.

-8. And they said to him, “Tell us now, who is responsible for this evil coming upon us?
-What is your occupation?
-And where do you come from?
-What is your country?
-And of what people are you?”
+8. And they said to him, “You, on whose account this evil is upon us, tell us, we pray, what is your occupation, and where do you come from?
+What is your country, and what people are you from?”

-10. Then the men were very afraid, and they said to him, “What is this that you’ve done?”
-(For the men knew that he was running from Jehovah, because he told them.)
+10. Then the men were very afraid, and they said to him, “What is this that you have done?”
+For the men knew that he was running from Jehovah, because he had told them.